koyunkyung/archive-uoft/README.md

-# A Poll-of-Polls Forecast for the 2024 U.S. Presidential Election: Kamala Harris Emerges as a Leading Candidate with Constant Support Rates Hovering Around 50%
+# A Poll-of-Polls Forecast for the 2024 U.S. Presidential Election: Trend Analysis of Support Rates for Harris Considering Pollster and State Disparities
-## Multiple Linear Regression and Bayesian Models Accounting for Pollster and Geographical Disparities in Support Trends
+## Kamla Harris Emerges as a Leading Candidate with Constant Support Rates Hovering Around 50.03%

 ## Overview